Why is Crash Testing Important?

 What is Crash Testing?

-Crash testing is a process developed in 2015 by the Center for Pet Safety (CPS) in partnership with Subaru.
-To crash test a dog kennel for travel, CPS examines the safety, structural integrity, and crashworthiness of dog crates.
-The testing is performed at the MGA Research Corporation’s sled test facility in Virginia (the same facility Subaru uses to crash test their vehicles!).
+In 2015 the Center for Pet Safety (CPS) developed a crash test program to measure the crashworthiness of pet travel crates in a vehicle accident.
+CPS examines the safety, structural integrity, and crashworthiness of dog crates.
+The testing is performed at the MGA Research Corporation’s sled test facility in Virginia.

 The Crate is Evaluated Based on the Following: